rnpeter/airov-ws-template-fork/README.md

 **pages/workshop/**

 - Please do not rename the file `pages/workshop/workshop.md` - just edit the content.
 The file will be used as index page for your workshop.
+- If you need more pages just copy the workshop.md file and edit it accordingly. **Note:** edit the last part of the permalink to the filename
-- Note that any changes you make to file outside **pages/workshop** will be ignored.
+- Note that any changes you make to files outside **pages/workshop** will be ignored.

 ## Testing the workshop webpage